 How does validation work in practice?

-Each of the universities above has examined the curriculums and practices of the Western Orthodox University and is satisfied that these meet their own standards.
+Each of the universities above has examined the curriculums and practices of European-American University and is satisfied that these meet their own standards.
 The validation agreements are reviewed periodically to ensure that this continues to be the case.
-Once a student graduates from the Western Orthodox University they need complete no further academic work to receive a degree of the same level in the same field from a validating university.
+Once a student graduates from European-American University they need complete no further academic work to receive a degree of the same level in the same field from a validating university.
 The exact title of the degree may be different because of differences in national systems of education and the use of the Spanish language for institutions in Costa Rica.
-They will need to pay an additional fee for validation and to submit their academic transcripts (and for doctoral candidates, their thesis) as well as the usual identity documents, and these will then be submitted by the Western Orthodox University to the validating university.
+They will need to pay an additional fee for validation and to submit their academic transcripts (and for doctoral candidates, their thesis) as well as the usual identity documents, and these will then be submitted by European-American University to the validating university.
 Providing all these are satisfactory, the reciprocal degree will then be issued to the graduate, usually accompanied by a legal notarization from the country of origin.

 Private universities in Costa Rica – some observations on legal status and international comparability

 According to a newspaper article published in 2012, “Costa Rica’s educational system is continually highlighted as one of the best in Latin America and it continues to produce quality graduates that are rapidly absorbed by private companies and state institutions.”
 (Tom Rosenberger, “A look at Costa Rica’s University, College, and School System“, Costa Rica Star, 2 May 2012)